Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: The directional regressions and ellipsoids

-Thus, again we are getting a characterization of the center of masses, as a consequence of \eqref{eq:HSdir}:
+Thus, again we get a characterization of the center of masses, as a consequence of \eqref{eq:HSdir}:

-\begin{cor} Given a direction $w$, the system of points and one direction $u$ not parallel to $w$.
-Among all the lines parallel to $u$, the least directional moment of inertia in direction $w$ is attained for the line which contains the center of masses of the system of points. \end{cor}
+\begin{cor} Given a direction $w$, the system of points and a direction $u$ not parallel to $w$.
+Among all the lines parallel to $u$, the least directional moment of inertia in direction $w$ is attained by the line through the center of masses of the system of points. \end{cor}

 We will investigate the lines which minimize the directional axial moment in the direction $w$ and call them the directional lines of regression in the direction $w$.
 From the above Corollary we see that they have to pass through the center of masses $C$.
 Define the central axial ellipse of gyration as